fadion/vuex-persistfile/README.md

 })
 ```

 You may be keeping a list of mutation types as constants instead of passing them as plain strings.
-Those can be passed to `mutations` in the say way:
+Those can be passed to `mutations` in the same way:

 ```
+import * as types from 'store/types'

+const persist = new VuexPersist({
+  path: 'some/directory',
   mutations: [types.addUser, types.updateUser]
+})
 ```

 ## Custom Driver